Log and event storage

 - Do Not Record Events with Source IP of: This option is useful if you don't want Workload Security to make record events for traffic from certain trusted computers.

 The following three settings let you fine tune event aggregation.
-To save disk space, Deep Security Agents will take multiple occurrences of identical events and aggregate them into a single entry and append a "repeat count", a "first occurrence" timestamp, and a "last occurrence" timestamp.
-To aggregate event entries, Deep Security Agents need to cache the entries in memory and then write them to disk.
+To save disk space, agents will take multiple occurrences of identical events and aggregate them into a single entry and append a "repeat count", a "first occurrence" timestamp, and a "last occurrence" timestamp.
+To aggregate event entries, agents need to cache the entries in memory and then write them to disk.

 - Cache Size: Determines how many types of events to track at any given time.
 Setting a value of 10 means that 10 types of events will be tracked (with a repeat count, first occurrence timestamp, and last occurrence timestamp).
 When a new type of event occurs, the oldest of the 10 aggregated events will be flushed from the cache and written to disk.